gemini-testing/hermione-teamcity-reporter/README.md

 };
 ```

+## Options

+### enabled

+Boolean, condition for enabling the plugin.
-Besides, you can switch on or switch off the plugin depending on the environment, for example, this way:
+For example, you can switch on or switch off the plugin depending on the environment:

 ```js
 module.exports = {